rikardwissing/raspberry-pi-xmy-full-node/README.md

 1. Run `wget -qO- https://github.com/rikardwissing/raspberry-pi-xmy-full-node/archive/refs/heads/main.tar.gz | tar xzfv -`
 2. Then run `sudo raspberry-pi-xmy-full-node-main/auto-install`
+3. You can monitor the log by running `tail -f myriadcoind.log`
+4. To monitor processes and network usage you can use bashtop by running `bashtop-master/bashtop`

+##### Special instructions for ARM v6 CPU (Raspberry Pi Zero or Pi 1)

-If you have an ARM6 device (like the Pi Zero or Pi 1) you need to run `sudo raspberry-pi-xmy-full-node-main/run-detached auto-install-arm6` (it will compile myriadcoin from source).
+If you have an ARM v6 device (like the Pi Zero or Pi 1) you need to run `sudo raspberry-pi-xmy-full-node-main/run-detached auto-install-arm6` (it will compile myriadcoin from source).
 It will run in a detached screen, so to see progress you need to run `sudo screen -r` (detach from screen with Ctrl+A d)

-If you are installing on a low memory device, you might need to use `sudo raspberry-pi-xmy-full-node-main/install-service 10888 "-blocksonly -maxmempool=100 -dbcache=20 -maxorphantx=10 -maxsigcachesize=4 -rpcthreads=1"` after installation.
+Bashtop is a bit to CPU intensive for these devices so the script installs htop instead.
+Simply run `htop` to monitor processes.

 #### Manual install

+(Manual install does not work on Raspberry Pi Zero or 1, see automatic installation for those devices)

 1. Download and extract Myriadcoin Core: `mkdir -p myriadcoin && wget -qO- https://github.com/myriadteam/myriadcoin/releases/download/v0.18.1.0/myriadcoin-0.18.1.0-arm-linux-gnueabihf.tar.gz | tar xzfv - -C myriadcoin --strip-components=1`
 2. Create a data directory for the Myriadcoin blockchain: `mkdir myriadcoin-data`